mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 *[More laughter.]*

-I don’t know other teachers.
-So, I just follow the, well, Buddhistic sense.
+I don’t [have another] teacher, so I just follow the, well, Buddhistic sense.
 That’s all.

-**Another person:** That seems like such a relative thing, because compared with your average American lifestyle, to me this girl seems pretty disciplined in sitting...
+**Another person:** That seems like such a relative thing, because compared with your average American lifestyle, to me this girl seems pretty disciplined in sitting... *[Laughter.]*

-*[Laughter.]*

-**Katagiri Roshi:** Where do you get that? *[Laughter.]*
+**Katagiri Roshi:** Hmm?
+Where do you get that? *[Laughter.]*

-*[Unintelligible]* is still a different person from you, okay?
+*[Unintelligible]* is still a different person from you, okay? *[Laughter.]*

 **Another person:** You just get used to it because you’re [up there]...

-**Katagiri Roshi:** That’s why I told you, well, “open to everybody” is not always good – because you cannot say it in that way.
+**Katagiri Roshi:** That’s why I told you, well, “open to everybody” is not always good.
+Because you cannot say it in that way.
 “Katagiri is a different teacher from others” – it seems to be good, but it seems to be not good.

-I don’t know, really, what to do.
+*I don’t know*, really, what to do.
 So, whatever you say: “Okay.”
 But I have to do.

 #### 1:12:12